eox-cs1/FiC_doc/docs/guide/jupyterlab.md

 The conda-build highlighted in green is the one, which you will use in you FAIRiCUBE JupyterLab, per default it is the latest successful build.
-If you wish to make a different build the one to be used in FAIRiCUBE JupyterLab, select the checkmark in the blue button panel of the desired conda-build.
+If you wish to make a different build the one to be used in FAIRiCUBE JupyterLab, select the check mark in the blue button panel of the desired conda-build.
 The reload button in the blue button panel will trigger a rebuild of the conda-environment specification of the selected conda-build.
 The bin button deletes the conda-build of the selected conda-build.

+## Example Notebooks

+A series of helpful Jupyter Notebook Examples is provided under [Jupyter Notebook Examples](jupyterlab_examples.md)